vjovanov/actormig/actor-migration.md

 #### Different Method Signatures

 We have changed all the instantiations of actors to return `ActorRef`s but we are not done yet.
 Since there are differences in usage of `ActorRefs` and `Actors` we will show how to migrate method usages.
 Unfortunately, some of the methods that exist on `Actor` can not be migrated.
-The list of methods that can not be migrated are:
-* TODO
+For the following methods you will have to find a way around them in your code:

+1. `getState()` - actors in Akka are managed by their supervising actors and are restarted by default.
+In that scenario state of an actor is not relevant.

+2. `restart()` - standard Akka actors are restarted by default after failure.
+TODO.
+Explain how to migrate this functionality.

 For other methods we provide simple translation scheme:

+1. `!!(msg: Any): Future[Any]` - should be replaced with method `?(message: Any)(implicit timeout: Timeout): Future[Any]`.
+For example, `actor !! message` should be replaced with `actor ? message'.

+2. `!![A] (msg: Any, handler: PartialFunction[Any, A]): Future[A]` - TODO

+3. `!? (msg: Any): Any` - should be replaced with `?(message: Any)(implicit timeout: Timeout): Future[Any]` and explicit blocking on the future.
+For example,`actor !? message` should be replaced with `Some((actor ? message)())'.

+4. `!? (msec: Long, msg: Any): Option[Any]` - should be replaced with `?(message: Any)(implicit timeout: Timeout): Future[Any]` and explicit blocking on the future.
+For example,`actor !? message` should be replaced with `Some((actor ?(message)(msec))())'.

+Other public methods are public just for purposes of actors DSL and can actually be used inside the actor definition.

 #### ActorRefs and Patern Matching

 ### Changing to RichActor